 Trained in Perinatal Mood and Anxiety Disorders

 Birth photography means so much to me.
 It has filled up my soul like nothing else I have ever experienced.
-To be able to witness and capture the very first breaths of life, and the making of a mother, is ethereal to me.
-This is my calling.
+To be able to witness and capture the very first breaths of life, and the making of a mother, to be able to closely care for and support those mothers - is ethereal to me.
+This is my passion.
 This is part of what I was made for, and it is absolutely what God has called me to do in this season of my life.

 My home, life, and business are

 rooted in North Carolina.
 I was born in Colorado, where me and my younger brother and sister spent our summers exploring, fishing, and going on wild adventures of imagination together.
 We moved to North Dakota when I was in my early teens, spent a year in Florida, and then moved back to North Dakota.

 The second time was the charm because that is when I met the love of my life, my husband Justin.
 We met in a youth group, became best friends, and spent years together.
 We ended up running a non-profit radio station together that outreached to the youth in our community.
 We had so many good memories there, and got so close to God and one another during that time.
 We had a beautiful winter wedding, did some world travel, and a year later when we found out we were expecting- we high tailed it out of there!
 I did NOT want to raise a new baby in -40 degree winters.
 We miss our friends terribly, but it was definitely the right step for us.

 We moved to NC, where we had our son Despin Tristen Keith Allen, who is now a hilarious 4 year old who keeps us on our toes.
 He is gentle, kind, and the light of my life.
 He's just as free spirited as his mama.